China National Aviation Holding: Origins of China National Aviation Holding

 The major carrier of China could be traced back to China National Aviation Corporation which was nationalized in 1949.
 In 1988, Air China (中国国际航空公司 (China International Airline Company)) and other airlines were formed by the separation of commercial activity and regulating body of the government.

-The once defunct aforementioned legal person of the group China National Aviation Corporation (中國航空股份有限公司), was also re-registered in Hong Kong on 31 August 1984 as a foreign company.
+The once defunct aforementioned legal person of the group China National Aviation Corporation (中國航空股份有限公司) was also re-registered in Hong Kong on 31 August 1984 as a foreign company.
 The company was re-registered in China in May 1991, which Civil Aviation Administration of China owned 79% stake, Air China, China Eastern Airlines and China Southern Airlines owned 7% each.

 On 11 October 2002, the new China National Aviation Corporation merged with Air China and China Southwest Airlines, forming China National Aviation Holding Company (中国航空集团公司) under the Law on Industrial Enterprises Owned by the Whole People.

-After the merger, China National Aviation Corporation's subsidiaries in Hong Kong still using the name "China National Aviation Corporation (Hong Kong)" and "China National Aviation Corporation (Group)."
+After the merger, China National Aviation Corporation's subsidiaries in Hong Kong still used the name "China National Aviation Corporation (Hong Kong)" and "China National Aviation Corporation (Group)."